jmpsec/osctrl-docs/content/deployment/natively/_index.md

 ### Examples

-The most common use case for provisioning **osctrl** is very similar to how it gets provisioned for [vagrant](/deployment/vagrant/), but instead of a dev environment
+The most common use case for provisioning **osctrl** is very similar to how it gets provisioned for [vagrant](/deployment/vagrant/), which means in dev mode and using self-signed certificates.